maunesh/predict-boston-housing-prices/README.md

-# Machine Learning Engineer Nanodegree
 # Model Evaluation and Validation
+This project is completed as a part of Udacity's Machine Learning Engineer Nanodegree program.

 ## Project: Predicting Boston Housing Prices

 ### Install